 - If any conflict of interest, financial support, donation, and another editorial (English/Turkish evaluation) and/or technical support, it must be stated in this section before the REFERENCES section.

 - References should be numbered according to the order of use and stated with numbers in parentheses as (1) or (1,2) or (3-5) at the end of the relevant sentence in the text.

 - Reference list should be formed according to the reference order used in the text.

-- If the number of authors are 6 or less, all authors should be specified, if there are 7 or more "et al.” should be added after the first 6 authors are specified.
+- If the number of authors is 6 or less, all authors should be specified, if there are 7 or more, "et al.” should be added after the first 6 authors are specified.

 - DOI is the only acceptable online reference.